sandhuharshdeepkaur/Coding-and-Coding/Python/README.md

 • Beginner friendly :): Python's syntax and structure are very intuitive.
 It is high level and provides constructs intended to enable writing clear programs on both a small and large scale.
 Python supports multiple programming paradigms, including object-oriented, imperative and functional programming or procedural styles.
 It has a large, comprehensive standard library and many easy-to-install 3rd party libraries.

-In this section some basic coodes of codes are added for practising and uderstanding of the Python codes.
+In this section some basic coodes are added for practising and uderstanding of the Python codes.

 <img alt = "Pythonroadmap" height = "800" width = "800" src = "https://infinite.education/media/expertise/I1oluXFEEyyRjlWfFrieN6UW.png">